futurestar425/achiev/README.md

 ## 📝 Description

-In 15 minutes get 7 achivements on Github!

 ## 🤓 For who?
 For everone who wants to learn more about GitHub platform and get those cool icons on their GitHub profile: